Terasology/SimpleFarming/README.md

 To make a plant have a **periodic** produce mechanism, you need to add   `"UnGrowPlantOnHarvest": {},` in ripe stage of the plant prefab file, and vice versa.

 Destroying a plant with produce, will also yield a produce.

+###Credits for images:

+* Strawberry: Created by Patrick Wang.
+Original.